encore428/JavaScript-HW/Day 4/README.md

 1. The event listener checks which button has been clicked.
 1. If monthly billing button is clicked, elements of class pricemth are un-hidden while elements of class priceyly are hidden, and the opposite if yearly button is clicked.
 1. The event listener also toggles the bg-color of the button accordingly.

+# Take Home Homework (Day 4)

+Visit “Pricing” page (/pricing).

+Add code in public/javascripts/pricing.js so that:
+1. The price displayed in the page will be according to the data retrieved from /api/pricing.
+1. When the “Monthly billing” and “Yearly billing” button are clicked:
+a. the price unit will be updated (“/mo” for monthly and “/yr” for yearly).
+a. the price for each tier should be updated as well.

+Reference:
+- Learn about Array .find method in this article.